wizeline/qa-buddy-program/README.md

 # QA Buddy Program
 This repository is meant to be used as a checklist for the buddies and mentees in order to have a standard structure across all the projects.

-Please fork this repository and follow the instructions listed below:
+Please create a new repository and follow the instructions listed below:

 ## Goals
-* Implement Page Object Model with the of the Javascript based frameworks listed for Frontend Automation
+* Implement Page Object Model with the of the Javascript based frameworks listed for Frontend Automation.
-* Document everything, add readme's, steps and how to's on each section.
+* Document everything, add readme describing the steps and how to's on each section.
-* Use best practices for element selectors
+* Use best practices for element selectors.
-* Use Eslint for static analysis and assure code standards
+* Use Eslint for static analysis and assure code standards.
-* Configure SonarQube
+* Configure SonarQube .
-* Implement Backend Automation
+* Implement Backend Automation.
-* Configure Jenkins to build on demand
+* Configure any of the described CI tools mentioned below to build on demand.
-* Set up Slack notifications one a new build is done
+* Set up Slack notifications once a new build is done.
-* Implement BrowserStack for cross platform/browser testing
+* Implement BrowserStack for cross platform/browser testing.(Ask your buddy for BS credentials or contact eduardo.contreras)
 * Create a Slides presentation describing your project, integration of tools, adventages, disadvantages, structure and also include a diagram flow.

 ## Frontend project
 * Initialize a new npm project and install all required dependencies.